markodayan/research.2077.xyz/src/content/blog/understanding-blockchain-governance.md

 I start by explaining why you should care about governance at all, then I explain what it is, how you can participate in it and finish off with identifying key elements of blockchain governance that'll help shape your understanding of politics.
 Let's get to it.

+## First, why should you care about governance?
 It's easy to be apathetic about blockchain governance; it seems like the only way to participate/debating EIPs, might be better left to _egghead-gigabrains_ like Vitalik or Tim Roughgarden.
 Whether that be because you don't feel smart enough to contribute (which we'll address later) or because you feel OK delegating the decision making, there are two reasons why **you** should care and participate in blockchain governance:

 These two reasons are why I participate in governance and why you should too.
 It's also important to keep in mind that it won't always be this way; the space will expand and like it or not, there'll be a need for more and more formalization and "permissioning."
 In essence, as an individual, you currently have the most power you'll ever have over this ecosystem and not doing anything now is missing out on your chance to secure your future and impress your ideals on the world at the same time.

 I hope I've managed to light a fire in you on why you should care about blockchain governance.
 Next, we'll look at what the term "blockchain governance" means.

+## What exactly is blockchain governance?
 There are many definitions but Vlad Zamfir did a good job of succinctly encapsulating what governance is.
 I'm paraphrasing here but Vlad basically says, "_governance is **everything** about decisions that affect stakeholders"_.
 I have "everything" in bold because it's very important to keep in mind.
 More from Vlad:

 > It's also about how they coordinate around decisions and decision-making processes.
 It includes the establishment, maintenance, and revocation of the _**legitimacy**_ of decisions, decision making processes, norms, and other mechanisms for coordination.